workloads/.github/PRIVACY.md

 ## Do you have a question about this privacy policy?

-If you have a question about our privacy policy, please contact us via `privacy [at] workloads.io`.
+If you have a question about this privacy policy, email `privacy [at] workloads.io` and include the word `PRIVACY` in the subject line.

 ---